Barozzi/FieldValidator/README.md

         validate.field("_IRBSubmission.customAttributes.happinessDescription").isNotNull();
     }

 This next line performs validation each time the view is changed.
+It is important to note that the fieldValidator expects to be passed the fully qualified path to a property, as seen below.

-    validate.field("_IRBSubmission.customAttributes.contactEmail").hasValidEmail();
+    validate.field("_IRBSubmission.customAttributes.contactEmail").isValidEmailFormat();

 That's all there is to it.
 The method tracks any failed validations, reports missing fields to the user, and throws the validation error.